Francis Grant (artist)

-Sir Francis Grant PRA (18 January 1803 – 5 October 1878) was a Scottish portrait painter who painted Queen Victoria and many distinguished British aristocratic and political figures.
+Sir Francis Grant PRA (18 January 1803 – 5 October 1878) was a Scottish portrait painter who painted Queen Victoria and many British aristocratic and political figures.
 He served as President of the Royal Academy.

 Life

 Grant was the fourth son of Francis Grant, Laird of Kilgraston, near Bridge of Earn, Perthshire, and his wife Anne Oliphant of Rossie.
 Grant was educated at Harrow School and Edinburgh High School.
 His father, a plantation owner in Jamaica, died in 1818, leaving money to his seven children.

 Initially Grant intended to become a lawyer, but he left his studies after a year, and took up painting.
 He possibly spent time in the Edinburgh studio of Alexander Nasmyth.